 Sentence (b) above illustrates this very large category of sentence adverbs.
 They allow the speaker to express a judgement about what is being said.
-Thus, in (b) happily expresses the speaker’s positive judgement of children’s willingness to eat some healthy foods is said to be something the speaker judges “happy” (i.e. desirable).
+Thus, in (b) happily expresses the speaker’s positive judgement of children’s willingness to eat some healthy foods.

 Various subdivisions of judgement adverbs seem to exist.
 Happily is of a kind that might be labelled “speaker-focussed”, since it says something about the speaker of the sentence (that s/he is “happy”).
-It corresponds to I am happy that … .
-Many of this kind are similarly emotive, able to suggest a range of different speaker emotions like anger, surprise, interest and sympathy.
-Examples are alas, amazingly, annoyingly, confusingly, curiously, disappointingly, (un)fortunately, hopefully, intriguingly, mercifully, regrettably, rightly, sadly, shockingly, (un)surprisingly, understandably and wrongly.
+It corresponds to I am happy that… .
+Many of the adverbs in this category are similarly emotive, expressing emotions like anger, surprise, interest and sympathy.
+Examples are alas, amazingly, annoyingly, confusingly, curiously, disappointingly, hopefully, incredibly, intriguingly, mercifully, regrettably, sadly, shockingly, (un)surprisingly and understandably.

 (d) Obviously, the villagers refused to provide any help.

-Many adverbs like obviously are listed elsewhere in this blog in the post 107.
-The Language of Opinions.
-Some judge their sentence as a fact, some as an opinion.
-The former include actually, admittedly, certainly, clearly, evidently, naturally, of course, plainly, undeniably and undoubtedly.
+There is no questioning here of the truth of the refusal.
+Other adverbs that have the same effect include actually, admittedly, certainly, clearly, definitely, evidently, naturally, of course, plainly, undeniably and undoubtedly.
+Care has to be taken with the underlined words in this list because they can be combined with a following but (or synonym) to undermine the importance of the truth being expressed (see 51.
+Making Concessions with “May”).
 For more on of course, see 156.
 Mentioning what the Reader Knows Already.
-Care has to be taken with the underlined words here because they can be combined with a following but (or synonym) to undermine the importance of the truth being expressed (see 51.
-Making Concessions with “May”).

-Sometimes a writer wants to characterise a statement as a fact, but to do so must cater for the possible existence of exceptions (a type of “hedging” – see 95.
+Some other adverbs that suggest a message is true also cater for the possible existence of exceptions (a type of “hedging” – see 95.
 Hedging 1).
-Adverbs like obviously that can achieve this include generally, mostly, normally, often, on the whole, ordinarily, typically and usually.
+Common examples are generally, mostly, normally, often, on the whole, ordinarily, typically and usually.
 Here is one of them in a sentence:

 (e) Typically, younger children are looked after by their siblings.

-In order to introduce an opinion rather than a fact, adverbs paraphrasable with it is a … point that may indicate a level of probability (e.g. conceivably, perhaps, possibly), or a way of speaking (arguably), or a misleading appearance (e.g. apparently, nominally, plausibly, seemingly) or, paradoxically, absolute certainty (e.g. certainly, definitely, no doubt).
+Yet more message-focussed judgement adverbs mark a message not as a fact but as an opinion.
+They may indicate a level of probability (e.g. conceivably, perhaps, possibly, probably), or a way of speaking (arguably), or a misleading appearance (e.g. apparently, nominally, plausibly, seemingly) or, paradoxically, absolute certainty (e.g. certainly, definitely, no doubt).
 For more details, see 96.
 Hedging 2 and 107.
 The Language of Opinions.
 For more on no doubt, see 157.
 Tricky Word Contrasts 5, #1.
 For more on possibly, see 181.
 Expressing Possibility.

-Finally, there are some adverbs like obviously that say nothing about whether the statement is a fact or an opinion.
-Some comment on the importance or otherwise of the message, regardless of whether it is a fact or opinion.
-Common examples are basically, critically, crucially, essentially, importantly, remarkably and significantly.
-Others characterise it in some other way, e.g. strangely.
+Finally, there are some message-focussed judgement adverbs that convey other perspectives.
+Some are concerned with the importance or otherwise of the message, regardless of whether it is a fact or opinion.
+Common examples are basically, critically, crucially, essentially, famously, importantly, remarkably and significantly.
+Other adverbs convey some other description of the message, e.g. improbably, strangely and unfortunately.

 (f) Foolishly, the coach relied on talent without tactics.

 This means the coach was foolish to do what s/he did.
-Other adverbs that can be used like this include blindly, effectively (= “in effect”), famously, improbably, (un)luckily, notoriously, rightly, stupidly, unusually, wrongly and wisely.
+Other adverbs that can be used like this include blindly, effectively (= “successfully”), (un)luckily, notoriously, rightly, stupidly, typically, unusually, wrongly and wisely.

 4. Adverbs of Time and Place